backstreetbrogrammer/11_JavaSpark/README.md

 - SQL analytics using **RDDs** and **SparkSQL**

-Execute fast, distributed ANSI SQL queries for dashboarding and ad-hoc reporting.
+Execute fast, distributed ANSI SQL queries for dashboards and ad-hoc reporting.
 Runs faster than most data warehouses.

 - Machine learning using **SparkML**